Amy McGrath

 Amy Melinda McGrath (born June 3, 1975) is an American former Marine fighter pilot and political candidate from Kentucky.
 McGrath was the first woman to fly a combat mission for the Marine Corps and the first woman to pilot the F/A-18 in a combat mission.
 She was inspired to be a fighter pilot after studying World War II aviation in middle school and taking family trips to Wright-Patterson Air Force Base.
 During her 20 years of service in the Marine Corps, McGrath flew 89 combat missions against al-Qaeda and the Taliban.

 Toward the end of her service, McGrath worked domestically as a political adviser, liaison officer, and instructor at the United States Naval Academy.
 Following retirement from military service in 2017, McGrath entered politics.
 She was the Democratic nominee for Kentucky's 6th congressional district in the 2018 election, losing to incumbent Republican Andy Barr by a margin of 51% to 47.8%.
 In July 2019, McGrath announced her campaign in the 2020 election for the United States Senate, challenging incumbent Mitch McConnell.
 In a close primary, McGrath defeated state representative Charles Booker to gain the nomination of the Democratic Party.
-McGrath outraised McConnell $90 million to $57 million, but lost the general election by nearly 20 points.
+McGrath outraised McConnell by more than $32 million, but lost the general election by nearly 20 points.
 In October 2025, McGrath declared her intent to run as a Democrat in Kentucky's 2026 Senate election.
+She lost to Booker in the primary.

 Early life and education

 McGrath was born in Cincinnati, Ohio.
 She grew up in Edgewood, Kentucky, just outside of Covington, the youngest of three children.
 Her father, Donald McGrath, was a high school teacher who taught in Cincinnati for 40 years.
 Her mother, Marianne McGrath, is a psychiatrist who was one of the first women to graduate from the University of Kentucky's medical school.

 McGrath graduated in 1993 from Notre Dame Academy in Park Hills, Kentucky where she played varsity soccer, basketball, and baseball, and was captain of the soccer team her senior year.
 In her senior year, she received an appointment to the United States Naval Academy, the same year Congress lifted the Combat Exclusion Policy that banned women from becoming fighter pilots.

 McGrath graduated from the United States Naval Academy in 1997 with a Bachelor of Science in political science.
-As a student, McGrath was the student director of the Naval Academy Foreign Affairs Conference and a member of the Academy's women's varsity soccer team.
+As a student, McGrath was the student director of the Naval Academy Foreign Affairs Conference and a member of the academy's women's varsity soccer team.

 McGrath received a graduate certificate in legislative studies from Georgetown University in 2011.
 In 2014, she earned a Master of Arts in international and global security studies from Johns Hopkins University.